learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 Once we store the return value of `gets` in a variable, we can treat that variable as we would any variable pointing to a string––interpolate with it, convert it to an integer, add it to an array, you name it.

+Remember to run `learn submit` so you can move on to the next lesson.

 ### Advanced: How `gets` gets input from the terminal

 We already know, in general terms, how the `puts` method outputs text to the terminal, but here's a reminder from an earlier lesson, "Puts, Print and Return":